isacben/picoboy-dev/README.md

 - Power the device by powering directly the RPi (no battery)
 - Connect a display to the PCB
 - Display connector on the PCB?
-- Buttons directly in the PCB (Retrogram from Adafruit will be needed)
+- Buttons directly on the PCB (Retrogram from Adafruit will be needed)
-- Amplifier in the PCB with through holes components or the Adafruit PAM8302
+- Amplifier on the PCB with through holes components or the Adafruit PAM8302
 - Volume wheel and headphone jack
 - 8 ohms speaker
 - Power switch?
+- USB (mini?) connector to plug the chord on the PCB and a connection to the RPi
-- Game Boy Color or Pocket shell with no modifications
+- Game Boy Pocket shell with no modifications (hopefully)

 ## MVP Bill Of Materials (BOM)